Best Laptop Stands 2026: 16 Compared (11 Sources)

 After testing 17 laptop stands, Wirecutter selected the iLevel2 as the best for daily desk use.
 Its unique front-panel slider knob adjusts screen height from 6.5 to 8.5 inches above the desk without lifting the laptop -- a feature no other stand in this range offers.
 The anodized aluminum construction matches MacBook finishes and doubles as a passive heat sink.
 Reviewed also rates it among the top five for its "exceptional adjustability via simple slider mechanism." [src1, src4]

 The mStand has been the best-selling premium laptop stand for over a decade.
 Its single-piece aluminum design raises your screen 5.9 inches with a built-in cable management hole and space for a keyboard underneath.
-Reviewed rates it the best overall for permanent desk setups at $44.91, noting its secure rubber pads and lip design.
+Reviewed rates it the best overall for permanent desk setups, noting its secure rubber pads and lip design.
 No height adjustment, but rock-solid stability that typing cannot budge. [src3, src4]

 Weighing just 6 oz and folding to 1.2 x 13 x 1.3 inches, the Roost V3 is the lightest full-height laptop stand available.
 It offers 7 height settings from 6.5 to 12.5 inches of screen lift, uses a patented rigid interlocking truss frame that eliminates screen wobble, and self-adjusting grips lock onto any 12-18 inch laptop.
-Reddit consensus (92% positive, 94 signal score) strongly favors it for digital nomads and frequent travelers.
-The new V3 Plus ($110) adds 11 height settings and quick-release adjustment. [src4, src6, src8]
+Reddit consensus (92% positive, 94 signal score) strongly favors it for digital nomads who need maximum screen lift.
+The spring 2026 discount has ended: the V3 is back at its ~$90 MSRP, and the V3 Plus (~$100) adds quick-release adjustment and a 5-14 inch screen lift range.
+At full price the Roost is roughly ten times a Tonmom, so buy it for the rigidity and lift, not the value. [src4, src6, src8]

-The LS03 delivers the core laptop stand experience -- 6-inch elevation, aluminum construction, ventilation for cooling -- at the lowest price point.
+The LS03 delivers the core laptop stand experience -- 6-inch elevation, aluminum construction, ventilation for cooling -- at the lowest price point for a stable fixed stand.
 It supports laptops up to 15.6 inches and 8.8 lbs, and the three-piece detachable design allows flat storage.
 Tom's Guide recommends it as the best value laptop stand.
 Reddit calls it "stable, keeps your laptop cool, and costs less than a pizza." [src2, src3, src6]

-Tom's Guide names this the best overall laptop stand, praising its multi-angle height adjustment, built-in heat vent design, large rubber grips for typing stability, and foldable portability -- all for under $30.
+Tom's Guide names this the best overall laptop stand, praising its multi-angle height adjustment, built-in heat vent design, large rubber grips for typing stability, and foldable portability.
 The aluminum construction feels premium at twice the price.
-Supports 10-17.3 inch laptops up to 11 lbs. [src2, src3]
+Supports 10-17.3 inch laptops up to 11 lbs.
+It has drifted up from ~$28 to ~$33 since spring 2026, so it no longer clears the under-$30 bar; the Besign LS03 (~$17) and OMOTON (~$30) are the alternatives if that ceiling matters. [src2, src3]

 With height adjustability up to 20 inches -- 11.5 inches higher than the iLevel2 and far above most competitors -- the Upryze is the go-to for taller users or those who switch between sitting and standing.
 Both Wirecutter and Tom's Guide highlight it as the best tall adjustable stand.
 Folds flat for portability. [src1, src2]